-Dr. Katherine Loflin has been named Guest of Honor and Award Recipient at the prestigious international Place Marketing Forum 2014 in Aix en Provence, France.
-While there, she will also teach a Masters Class on Placemaking to global delegates.
+Dr. Katherine Loflin was named Guest of Honor and Award Recipient at the prestigious international Place Marketing Forum 2014 in Aix en Provence, France.
+While there, she taught a Masters Class on Placemaking to global delegates.

 Dr. Katherine Loflin, the “City Doctor”, is the Principal of Loflin Consulting Solutions.
-She holds leadership roles in some of the most groundbreaking and innovative projects in the field of placemaking.
+She has held advisory and leadership roles in some of the most groundbreaking and innovative placemaking projects.

 - City of Calgary’s Inspiring Strong Neighbourhoods Initiative (a Soul of Your Community project) Lead Consultant: The first government-led and funded project on place attachment